Östersund map SaTScan™ - Software for the spatial, temporal, and space-time scan statistics New York City map

 go to top of page

-Rheumatology / Auto-Immune Diseases
+Rheumatology and Auto-Immune Diseases

 Walsh SJ, Fenster JR. Geographical clustering of mortality from systemic sclerosis in the Southeastern United States, 1981-90.
 Journal of Rheumatology, 24:2348-2352, 1997.